top of page

 • August 9 (rain date Aug 16): Jersey Shore Beach Day

-• November 1: Service Project at the Farminary - more information to come
+• November 1: Service Project at the Farminary - link here MORE INFORMATION

-• November 21-23: Synod Youth Assembly - more information to come
+• November 21-23: Synod Youth Retreat - Registration Link MORE INFORMATION

 • December 4-7: Shepherds’ Gathering - link here